OriPekelman/cocarto/README.md

 To run the server, run:

-    make run
+    make dev

 That command will automatically run `make install` to install new dependencies and run database migrations.

-The app then runs at `http://localhost:3000`.
+The app then runs at `http://localhost:5000`.

 ### Run the tests